ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Reference Series Triple {#sec-comid-triple-cond-ref}

-A Conditional Reference Series triple associates conditional Reference Value measurements, and optionally Endorsement measurements to a Target Environment, where the endorsed measurements are accepted if all of the reference measurements are accepted.
+A Conditional Reference Series triple associates conditional Reference Value measurements, and optionally Endorsement measurements, to a Target Environment, where the endorsed measurements are accepted if all of the reference measurements are accepted.

 The triple subject is a compound statement consisting of a Target Environment defined